Your checklist for navigating the hype of Employee Productivity Monitoring.

 - WorkiQ for HR

 - WorkiQ for the CFO

 - WorkiQ for IT

-While there is a long list of "new" vendors to this space, many do not specialize in operations management, and as Gartner correctly observes the reality is you need the right tool for the job.
+While there is a long list of "new" vendors to the EPM space, many do not specialize in operations management, and as Gartner correctly observes, the reality is that you need the right tool for the job.
 You won't use a ruler if you need to take someone's temperature.
 Equally, your speed-o-meter doesn't report the fuel left in the tank.

 So why now would you use an endpoint spyware solution or digital experience monitoring for your employee's work balance?

 The stress workers faced with the rush to work from home involved many aspects of life mixed in with the need to work.
 Companies that understood this, focused on transparency and data that created opportunities to foster flexibility and production.

 With this in mind and considering our decade of helping large insurance and banking customers design and deliver successful remote working environments with WorkiQ, here is a quick 'checklist' when considering a move into Employee Performance Monitoring.